Food Systems

 Fish

-Fish are often killed by a blow to the head.
-Many others are left to asphyxiate.
-However, this method is increasingly viewed as inhumane, since fish can remain conscious for minutes to hours after removal from the water, and growing research shows that they feel pain.
+Common methods for fish slaughter include percussive stunning (a blow to the head).
+Many fish are instead left to asphyxiate in air or on ice—an approach increasingly viewed as inhumane because fish can remain conscious for minutes to hours after removal from water, and growing evidence indicates they feel pain.

 Pigs